ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

       :term:`JCSDA`'s `jedi-bundle <https://github.com/JCSDA/jedi-bundle>`_ repository provides an integrated Earth System data assimilation capability.
 It combines a variety of :term:`JEDI` components, including :term:`OOPS`, :term:`IODA`, and :term:`UFO`.

    LND
-      The LND experiment configuration uses the :term:`land component` with the :term:`DATM` component.
+      The LND experiment configuration uses the Noah-MP :term:`land component` with the :term:`DATM` component.

    land component
       The Noah Multi-Physics (Noah-MP) land surface model (LSM) is an open-source, community-developed LSM that has been incorporated into the UFS Weather Model (WM).
 It is the UFS WM's land component.